marcel-code/smart_tomAItoes/README.md

 # Adding new model
 For adding a new model for the evaluation, add a new .py file including the new model.
 Make sure that the model inherits from torch.nn.Module Class, in order to be aligned with the dynamic model loader (get_model).
 Try to keep aligned with DummyModel regarding the structure.

+For preventing certain layers from training, just set the requires_grad argument to False.

 # Adding losses
 Adding custom loss to the src.models.utils.losses.py file.
 Dynamic loading by changing name in config file.
 Make sure to implement a Class for your specific loss.